Desmond (novel): Volume 3

 Letter 9 Fanny to Geraldine: Fanny tells Geraldine that their brother Waverly married Miss Fairfax, and their mothers are hoping they will get an Irish peerage (to advance their status).
 Also, Miss Elford's fiance ditched her because he inherited a lot of money so he no longer needed her to advance his career.
 Mrs. Elford did not return home immediately, however, because she was embarrassed.
 Fanny still continues to relay her frustrations with her mother.

 Letter 10 Geraldine to Fanny: Geraldine relays her trip to France.
 First, she took a 17 hour ship ride to France.
 Then as she was going through the countryside she cried at a procession carrying the cross.
 She then continued through Rouen, Vernon, Mante, and eventually ended in Paris.
 Geraldine goes on to say how she doesn't blame her mother (she understands her beliefs regarding wealth and propriety).
-Geraldine, when she got to Paris, was instructed to stay at Duc de Romagnecourt's hotel, but Bethel told her to stay at the Muscovie Hotel instead (for safety reasons).
+Geraldine, when she arrived in Paris, was instructed to stay at Duc de Romagnecourt's hotel, but Bethel told her to stay at the Muscovie Hotel instead (for safety reasons).
 Mr. Verney sent a letter to Geraldine saying he is a few days behind but asks her to wait in Paris at Duc de Romagnecourt's house (instead of his hotel).
 Also, Duc de Romagnecourt sent an ardent letter to Geraldine expressing his excitement to see her.
 Geraldine, instead, looked for a small house to rent.

 Letter 11 Geraldine to Fanny: Geradline describes her new place: Her new home is melancholy and retired, but that is why Geraldine likes it.
 Now she writes poetry now and takes walks in her free time.

 Letter 12 Desmond to Bethel: Talks about politics.

 Letter 13 Bethel to Desmond: Bethel mentions how he ran into Desmond's Uncle Danby.
 Danby insulted the French Revolution as well as Desmond and hinted at an affair between Desmond and Geraldine which Bethel shut down immediately.
 They depart, and Bethel asks Desmond to please come home to disprove the rumor of him and Geraldine in France together.